ToBlick/cs101/slides/basic_computer_concepts.md

 - Environment variables
   - Other data that the user or operating system has set
   - Which type of output is available
-  - what encoding data comes in
+  - What encoding data comes in
-  - what other software to use
+  - What other software to use

 ---